Cyber-Dragon2/Cyber-Dragon2/README.md

 - 👨‍💻 All of my projects are available at [in future I will link my portfolio HERE](/README.md)

-- 📝 I regularly write articles on [in future I will link my blog HERE](/README.md)
+- 📝 I regularly write articles on [My Blog](https://insaneprogrammer.hashnode.dev/)

 - 💬 Ask me about **Python, C/C++**